String (music): Core materials

 Steel forms the core of most metal strings.
 Certain keyboard instruments (e.g., harpsichord) and the Gaelic harp use brass.
 Other natural materials, such as silk or gut—or synthetics such as nylon and kevlar are also used for string cores.
 (Steel used for strings, called music wire, is hardened and tempered.)
 Some violin E strings are gold-plated to improve tone quality.

 Steel

 Steel or metal strings have become the foundation of strings for the electric guitar and bass.
 They have a pleasingly bright tone when compared to nylon strung guitars.
 Their metal composition varies greatly, sometimes using many different alloys as plating.
-Much of the history of metal strings evolved through innovations with the piano.
+Much of the history of metal strings evolved through innovations with the piano (see piano wire).
 In fact, the first wound metal strings ever used were used in a piano.
-However, when it came to getting super small diameter strings with good elastic properties, the electric guitar took the metal string to the next level adapting it for the use of pickups.
+However, when it came to getting extremely small diameter strings with good elastic properties, the electric guitar took the metal string to the next level adapting it for the use of pickups.

 Because of the higher tension of steel strings, steel-strung guitars are more robustly made than 'classical' guitars, which use synthetic strings.
 Most jazz and folk string players prefer steel-core strings for their faster response, low cost, and tuning stability.